LCES – June 26, 1990

 Gleason cites two types of hazards:

 - Subjective hazards are those which one has direct control over (e.g., condition of the equipment, choices and decisions).

-Gleason suggested that LCES is the key to this safe procedure in an environment of hazards and that LCES must be established AND communicated to ALL firefighters BEFORE it is needed.
+Gleason suggested that LCES is the key to safe procedures in an environment of hazards and that LCES must be established AND communicated to ALL firefighters BEFORE it is needed.

 Lookouts need to be in a position where both the objective hazard and the firefighters can be seen.
 Lookouts must be trained to observe the wildland fire environment and to recognize and anticipate changes in fire behavior.
-The whole idea is when the objective hazard becomes a danger the Lookout relays the information to the firefighters so they can reposition to the safety zone or safer area.
+When the objective hazard becomes a danger, the lookout relays the information to the firefighters so they can reposition to the safety zone or a safer area.